ianshannon/tools-dbservice/README.md

 ======================

 ### Summary ###
-The db service acts published data from db as csv, tsv, html or json.
+The db service publishes data from db as csv, tsv, html or json via rest.

 Document Link: